kubernetes/website/content/en/blog/_posts/2022-12-13-host-process-containers-ga/index.md

 What are HostProcess containers and why are they useful?

-Cluster operators are often faced with the need to configure their nodes upon provisioning.
-Whether it's installing Windows services, configuring registry keys, managing TLS certificates, making network configuration changes, or even deploying monitoring tools such as a Prometheus's node-exporter.
+Cluster operators are often faced with the need to configure their nodes upon provisioning such as installing Windows services, configuring registry keys, managing TLS certificates, making network configuration changes, or even deploying monitoring tools such as a Prometheus's node-exporter.
 Previously, performing these actions on Windows nodes was usually done by running PowerShell scripts over SSH or WinRM sessions and/or working with your cloud provider's virtual machine management tooling.
-HostProcess containers now enable you to do all of this and more with minimal effort.
+HostProcess containers now enable you to do all of this and more with minimal effort using Kubernetes native APIs.

 With HostProcess containers you can now package any payload into the container image, map volumes into containers at runtime, and manage them like any other Kubernetes workload.